catalinpit/OSS-Contribution/README.md

 ![open-pr](https://i.imgur.com/Wq0SeLA.png?1)

+3. Click on `Create pull request`.
+4.
-3. Wait for me to merge your changes to the master change.
+5. Wait for me to merge your changes to the master change.
 They will become live once I merge them.

 **Congratulations!** This is the required Git workflow to contribute to open source projects.